 Does the State cover personal property of faculty and staff?

 No. The State does not insurance personal property owned by faculty or staff.
 There is no coverage for personal property that an employee may bring to work such as computers, art work, books, etc. The exception is the use of personal property as a condition of employment.
 In such cases, the requirements to use personal property must be stipulated in the employee's job description, and must be required of all employees within that job description.
-An inventory list (specifying description of property, make/model/serial numbers, date of purchase, and condition of property) shall be submitted to Property and Liability Insurance Services prior to the loss.
+An inventory list (specifying description of property, make/model/serial numbers, date of purchase, and condition of property) shall be submitted to Insurance and Claims Services prior to the loss.
 RMD shall insure personal property which is under the clear responsibility of the University because of written leases or other written agreements.

 Does the State cover personal property of students living on campus?

-No. The State does not insurance personal property of students living on campus.
+No. The State does not insure personal property of students living on campus.
 Students are encouraged to purchase renters insurance.
 Student property may also be covered under their parents’ homeowner’s coverage: Residence Hall Conduct Handbook, Appendix I section D – “The University and hall staff assumes no responsibility for loss, theft, or damage to personal belongings in or on residence hall property.
 This policy extends to resident rooms, storage areas, auto and bicycle lots, and all other residence hall areas.
 Residents are advised to carry homeowner’s or renter’s insurance coverage on their personal belongings”.

 I had personal items stolen from or damaged in an accident while on NAU business.
 Does NAU’s insurance cover my loss?